ed22699/Obsidian/Books/Life cycle of a project.md

 - main pieces you need to supply:
 	- your app's name: 30 characters or less, does not need to be the same as the short form name
 	- subtitle: description of the app, 30 characters or fewer
+	- Description: fewer than 4,000 characters, apple recommends fewer than 580 characters
+	- promotional text: optional, 170 characters or fewer
+	- keywords: comma-separated list, shorter than 100 characters
+	- privacy policy: URL of a web page describing your privacy policy
+	- support: url of a website where users can find ore information about your app
+	- copyright: do not include a copyright symbol in this string; it will be added for you at the app store
+	- SKU: a string identifier that's unique within the world of your own apps.
+It's convenient if it has something to do with your app's name or bundle identifier
+	- price: you don't get to make up a price.
+You have to choose from a list of pricing "tiers"
+	- availability date: there's an option to make the app available as soon as it is approved, and this will typically be your choice
+- once registered you can export and upload your archive.
+Recommend not converting to bitcode.
+You should accept the option to upload symbols as this will make it easier to analyse subsequent crash reports
+- two ways to dispose of the signed exported app:
+	- upload to app store connect: performed within Xcode
+	- save to disk: upload later using the transporter application